Rfotofolio is pleased to share the work of Camille Seaman.

 Maybe it is the other way around.
 The way I see the world affects my art.
 I was raised by my father’s tribal affiliation, Shinnecock Montaukett, a small fishing tribe.
 As a child, I was shown how everything is interconnected; the rain, the snow, the ice.
 We were taught that there is no separation, so when I see one of these storms, I think, “Oh my goodness, who among us is this?
 How is this a manifestation of who we are?”
 I use to photograph icebergs.
 With them it’s, “How is this a manifestation of who we were?”
 How many ancestors is this, human and non human?
 How many lives?

 This point of view is a part of why my photographs resonate with people.
 I get emails saying, “I never thought of ice that way before!”
 That’s amazing, because I’ve shifted someone’s consciousness.
 The first time I stood under a super-cell storm, I was so deeply moved because the experience was so much more than I could have imagined.
 I had seen storms on TV, but this was different.
 It was an incredibly tactile experience, with the smell of charged particles in the air, and of the warm, moist earth.

 Thank you Camille for sharing your work and your words.

-To learn more about Camille Seaman please visit her site at Camille Seaman.
+To learn more please visit her page by clicking on her name, Camille Seaman.